 Bill and the fate of the world

 Gates invests personally or through Breakthrough Energy Ventures in many of the companies he mentions in the book.
 Among these, there are Beyond Meats, Pivot Bio, Carbon Engineering, Impossible Foods, Memphis Meats and more.
-Beyond interests, however, a convinced intention seems to emerge to find a link between innovation, a realm now largely private, and politics.
+Beyond the interests, however, a convinced intention seems to emerge to find a link between innovation, a realm now largely private, and politics.

 The importance of politics